 Skills to Be Left at Home

 These were traits/skills none of the top athletic trainers saw in their top students….the very same students they look to when hiring assistant athletic trainers in the future.
-Therefore, smart student athletic trainers will avoid these common mistakes.
+Therefore, smart athletic training interns will avoid these common mistakes.

-Social Media – “..they are not here to post, tweet, Instagram or Snapchat… you are here to work and make an impression that could change your career and life as an ATC.”
+Social Media – “..they are not here to post, tweet, Instagram or Snapchat… you are here to work and make an impression that could change your career and life as an athletic trainer.”